Grate-Oracle-Lewot/GrateCrystal/README.md

   - Friday: Giovanni, using Ground types plus Persian
   - Saturday: Karen, using Dark types; only appears at night
   - Sunday: In the morning, Mr. Fuji appears, no battle; in the day, if you have access to Mt.
 Silver, Lance will appear for a rematch with levels similar to the Lance/Clair double battle in HGSS; if you talk to Mr. Fuji the same morning before you battle Lance, Lance will give you another Master Ball upon defeat
+- A lounge on Route 23, only accessible if you've opened Mt.
+Silver, where all 16 Gym Leaders and Red can be found and rematched; whichever rematches are available on a given day can be repeated infinitely for easy grinding
+  - Monday: Falkner and Brock
+  - Tuesday: Bugsy and Misty
+  - Wednesday: Whitney and Lt.
+Surge
+  - Thursday: Morty and Erika
+  - Friday: Chuck and Janine
+  - Saturday: Jasmine and Sabrina
+  - Sunday: Pryce and Blaine, and Blue can be rematched if you've spoked to Mr. Fuji in the Route 22 house on that day
+  - Red can be rematched any day if you've beaten him at Mt.
+Silver, now without the credits

 ## Miscellaneous
 - The Odd Egg can now hatch into starters (including Eevee) as well as babies, and whatever it becomes is a guaranteed shiny